Curriculum

 Highlight: Wilderness Trips

 Trips are an opportunity to learn expedition leadership, push our physical boundaries, work together, summit mountains and paddle rivers, and immerse ourselves in the beauty of the regional wild landscape in New England and Canada.
-We’ll embark on four wilderness adventures, from canoe camping to backpacking to a survival skills week that concludes in a 24-hour forest solo.
+We’ll embark on four wilderness adventures, including hiking, canoe camping , backpacking and a 24-hour forest solo.

 Homesteading Skills